ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 And here's the image explanation of the solution.
 These diagrams are meant to be read from top to bottom as the BQN program executes.
-You can generate diagrams like these on your own by clicking the *Explain* button before running your code on the [Try BQN page linked here](https://mlochbaum.github.io/BQN/try.html).
+You can generate diagrams like these on your own by clicking the *Explain* button before running your code on the <a href="https://mlochbaum.github.io/BQN/try.html" target="_blank">Try BQN page linked here.</a>

 <center>
 <img